kimmo1019/Roundtrip/src/README.md

 Roundtrip is a deep generative neural density estimator which exploits the advantage of GANs for generating samples and estimates density by either importance sampling or Laplace approximation.

-Since TensorFLow v1 is outdated, this tutorial provides instructions for using Roundtrip with Python3 and TensorFlow v2.
+Since TensorFlow v2 is not compatible with TensorFlow v1, the Roundtrip model was reimplemented with Python3 and TensorFlow b2.
+This tutorial provides instructions for using Roundtrip with Python3 and TensorFlow v2.
 Now Roundtrip is available on [PyPI](https://pypi.org/project/pyroundtrip/).

 ## Installation